 If you’re staying in Wellington, then a 45-minute drive will get you to the jaw-dropping Kapiti Coast – also known as the Golden Coast.
 The entire district seems to stretch on forever and is punctuated by little towns such as Paraparaumu, Te Horo, and Waikanae.

-Kapiti Coast is one of New Zealand’s oldest nature reserve.
-Whether you want to enjoy fish and chips on the beach or bird watch on an island, there will be something for everyone in Kapiti Coast.
+Kapiti Coast is one of New Zealand’s oldest nature reserves.
+Whether you want to enjoy fish and chips on the beach or bird watching on an island, there will be something for everyone on Kapiti Coast.
 The region is home to a number of beautiful birds who find it safe to habitat here.

 Here you will find a mainly unspoiled landscape, with dramatic hills and beautiful sea vistas.
 You’ll also find Kapiti Island here, which is one of the best nature reserves in the whole of New Zealand.